Vehicle Rental Information

 - All UAF Departments

-- Student groups approved by office of the Director of Student Activities
+- Student groups approved by the Student Leadership and Involvement Office

 Authorized Drivers must have: